-Commissioner Hardin, seconded Vice motion was made by by APPROVED Ordinance be FIRST Mayor Burrie, that the READING.
+Commissioner Hardin, bv A motion was made seconded by Vice Ordinance be APPROVED FIRST Mayor Burrie. that the READING.
 The motion carried by the following vote:

-18-170 Approval to award Bid E-02-18 Asphaltic Concrete Pavement Surfacing Annual Contract to the lowest responsive responsible bidder, Weekley Asphalt Paving Inc., at an estimated annual cost of \$766,260.00.
+18-170 Approval to award Bid E-02-18 Asphaltic Concrete Pavement Surfacing Annual Contract to the lowest responsible bidder, Weekley Asphalt Paving Inc., at an estimated annual cost of \$766,260.00.
+(Fiscal Impact: \$766,260.00)